 History of the Savannah Cat

-Registries that accept the savannah cat include The International Cat Association (TICA) and The International Progressive Cat Breeders' Alliance.
+Registries that accept the savannah cat include The International Cat Association and The International Progressive Cat Breeders' Alliance.

-Savannah Cat Care
+Savannah Cat Training and Care

-Common Health Concerns
+Common Health Problems

-Savannah cats are generally healthy and should be given the usual veterinary preventative care visits and treatments as other domestic cats.
+Savannah cats are generally healthy and should be given the same veterinary preventative care visits and treatments as other domestic cats.
 However, they are more prone to hypertrophic cardiomyopathy than fully domestic cats.
 This heart condition causes thickening of the heart's left ventricle, which can lead to heart failure.

 Diet and Nutrition